drewstopherlee/docs/_posts/2023-05-13-plex-user-guide.md

 ## Navigation

 Depending on what device or platform you're using Plex from, the interface can vary slightly, but typically you will find a list of the Libraries on the server located on the left side of the display.
 Clicking or tapping the name of a Library will change the content view on the bulk of the page to that Library.
-Along the top of the main view you can switch between the Recommended, Library, Collections, or Playlists tabs.
+Along the top of the main view you can switch between the Recommended, Library, Collections, and Playlists tabs.

 #### Recommended

-This is a view of content the server selects automatically that contains a "Continue Watching" section and a mix of items in this library that are new or popular.
+This is content the server selects automatically that contains a "Continue Watching" section and a mix of items in this library that are new or suggested.

 #### Library